samuelmahr/appt-scheduling/README.md

 Validation that it is a 30-minute time slot that starts or ends on 00 and 30 will be validated in the controller and the repo layer will insert what ever it is given

 The accepted time format via API is `time.RFC3339`

+API Response will echo the appointment that was just created